 Effects.
 Natural salt is generally a very healthful product.
 Unrefined sea salt is an important source of minerals.
 This is especially today, as the food supply is mineral-deficient due to hybrid crops, modern agriculture methods and food processing and refining.

 Unrefined salt has little or no effect on blood pressure.
 It helps maintain electrolyte and osmotic balance.
-It also has an alkalinizing effect on the body and is an extremely yang food in Chinese medical terminology.
+It also has an alkalinizing effect on the body and is an extremely yang food in macrobiotic terminology.

 The sodium it contains is critical for osmotic balance and to solubilize other minerals in the blood.
 Deficiency of sodium causes other minerals to become biounavailable and precipitate into the soft tissues and elsewhere.